Skip to content

 }

-The key to this pattern is the separation of concerns. tasks_completed is only used for displaying progress—it does not need precise synchronization, so memory_order_relaxed is sufficient.
-Even if the main thread occasionally reads a "stale" count (off by one or two), it has no impact on user experience. all_done is the true synchronization point—it uses acquire-release to guarantee that when the main thread sees all_done == true, all modifications to shared data by worker threads are already visible.
+The key to this pattern is the separation of concerns. tasks_completed is only for displaying progress—it doesn't need precise synchronization, so memory_order_relaxed is sufficient.
+Even if the main thread occasionally reads an "old" count (off by 1 or 2), it has no impact on user experience. all_done is the true synchronization point—it uses acquire-release to guarantee that when the main thread sees all_done == true, all modifications to shared data by worker threads are visible.

-Lock-Free Max/Min Tracking: CAS Loop
+Lock-Free Min/Max Tracking: CAS Loop

 Pattern Description